 4.3.23.4.1 Provision of the MAC service

-MAC service suitable for use within an IEEE Std 802.1Q network is provided by making the 802.1AC MAC service available at the interface to such service.

-GLK STAs coordinate with a GLK convergence function to provide access to the WM via one or more Internal Sublayer Service SAPs.
-The decision as to which peer STA an MSDU is sent to is made by an attached IEEE Std 802.1Q bridge.
-This includes such cases as deciding, at a GLK non-AP STA in an infrastructure BSS, between sending an MSDU to its associated AP or over any DLS/TDLS link that might exist.
+MAC service data unit (MSDU) delivery services in an IEEE Std 802.1Q network can be supported by the 802.1AC MAC service.
+GLK STAs coordinate with an 802.1AC compliant GLK convergence function.
+To provide access to the WM via one or more Internal Sublayer Service SAPs.
+The routing of all MSDUs via GLK STAs is controlled by the routing protocols of the IEEE Std 802.1Q network that the GLK STA is associated with.
+This enables the routing protocols to use of all WM links available to the GLK STA, including any direct links that are available.

 CIDs for section 4.5.3.4: